zihadpcode/Card-Game/README.md

 # Card-Game
-This is a matching card game I created.
+This is a memory card matching game I created.